-Since its foundation in 1952, the Kranichstein Music Prize (Kranichsteiner Musikpreis) has been closely linked to the Darmstadt Summer Course.
-It has been awarded 36 times to a total of 179 laureates so far.
-For many of them the renowned prize has been an important milestone at the beginning of their career as musician, ensemble or composer.
+Since 1952, the Kranichstein Music Prize (Kranichsteiner Musikpreis) has been awarded during the Darmstadt Summer Course.
+There are 183 laureates so far and for many of them the renowned prize has been an important milestone at the beginning of their career as musician, ensemble or composer.

-The total endowment sum of the Kranichstein Music Prize in 2018 will be 6,000 EUR, consisting of 3,000 EUR for the interpretation prize (ensemble or soloist) and 3,000 EUR for composition.
+The total endowment sum of the Kranichstein Music Prize is 6,000 EUR, consisting of 3,000 EUR for the interpretation prize (ensemble or soloist) and 3,000 EUR for composition.
 These two awards are complemented by a number of scholarships for the participation in the following Darmstadt Summer Course.

 The prize is awarded for a work / performance which the jury judges to be outstanding in terms of quality and impact.
 The jury judges by the following criteria: